Star Fox: Virtual Boy game

 This game was a tech demo of what would have been a Star Fox game had the Virtual Boy adopted the series.
 The closest game to it is Red Alarm.
 Cinematic camera angles were a key element, as they are in Star Fox 2.
 At both E3 1995 and at the Winter Consumer Electronics Show 1995, the demo showed an Arwing doing various spins and motions.
 One observer called it "an intriguing technical demo featuring a Star Fox-like spacecraft doing a lot of spinning and zooming in 3D.
 It is made of filled polygons and looks much better than the unfilled Red Alarm vehicles".
 Attendees to these two events were given 3D glasses to watch the demos and tech videos that were played on screens at the show floors, and from these videos.

 Arcade game

 Originally planned as a companion game for Star Fox: Assault, an arcade game was abandoned and never released.
 It was scheduled for release in 2004–2005, but was cancelled for unknown reasons.

-Star Fox Armada

-This game was developed by Retro Studios for the Wii U. It would have featured puppet visuals and online multiplayer via Nintendo Network.
-The game was cancelled for unknown reasons.